kexiZeroing/kexiZeroing.github.io/src/posts/get-started-with-langchain.md

 import { OpenAI } from "langchain/llms";

 export const run = async () => {
-  // temperature controls how random/creative the response is.
-  // It ranges from 0(deterministic) to 1(max creativity)
+  // temperature ranges from 0(deterministic) to 1(max creativity)
   const model = new OpenAI({ temperature: 0.1 });

   const res = await model.call("What is the capital city of France?");
   console.log({ res });
-  //output: "Paris"
+  // output: "Paris"
 };
 ```